-The origin of NMI in a steel produced under industrial conditions indicate, that many NMI are formed newly during solidification, while some especially MgO and MgO-Al2O3-(MA)-spinel type inclusions originate from the electrode. ^[25,26] Results from industrial production in ref.
-[15] confirm the strong cleaning effect of ESR almost similar to VAR, especially when using a protective This article is protected by copyright.
-All rights reserved atmosphere.
-Most of the detected NMI from industrial ESR of hot work tool steels were of the MAspinel type or have a high Al2O3 content.^[27,28]
+The origin of NMI in a steel produced under industrial conditions indicate, that many NMI are formed newly during solidification, whereas some especially MgO and MA-spinel-type inclusions originate from the electrode.^[25,26] Results from industrial production in the study by Mitchell^[15] confirm the strong cleaning effect of electroslag remelting (ESR) almost similar to vacuum arc remelting, especially when using a protective atmosphere.
+Most of the detected NMI from industrial ESR of hot work tool steels were of the MA-spinel type or have a high Al2O3 content.^[27,28]

-The effect of higher SiO2 contents in the remelting slag on the NMI composition of a hot work tool steel in refs.
-[23,29] confirms earlier results in refs.
-[12,20] that larger inclusions with high SiO2 contents are formed.
-Experiments with a similar steel grade, but a higher oxygen content, confirmed MA-spinel as dominating type of inclusions, but no effect of the SiO2 content in the slag on the SiO2 content in the inclusions after remelting could be found. ^[30] These results were confirmed by thermodynamic calculations.
-Using higher MgO contents in the remelting slag lead to a reduction of larger NMI in a creep resistant steel. ^[10] However, the number of inclusions less than 4 μ m increased with raising magnesia content.
+The effect of higher SiO2 contents in the remelting slag on the NMI composition of a hot work tool steel in the studies by Schneider et al.^[23,29] confirms earlier results in the studies by Holzgruber and Plöckinger and Allibert et al.^[12,20] that larger inclusions with high SiO2 contents are formed.
+Experiments with a similar steel grade, but a higher oxygen content, confirmed MA-spinel as dominating type of inclusions, but no effect of the SiO2 content in the slag on the SiO2 content in the inclusions after remelting could be found.^[30] These results were confirmed by thermodynamic calculations.
+Using higher MgO contents in the remelting slag lead to a reduction of larger NMI in a creepresistant steel.^[10] However, the number of inclusions less than 4 μm increased with raising magnesia content.

-Results in ^[31] indicate that slags with 20-25% SiO2, with or without Al2O3, can be used to produce bearing steels with mullite type inclusions.
-The remelting of roller bearing steels as described in ref.
-[32], showed significant advantages, especially in the amount of NMI.
-However, modern conventional steelmaking praxis results in excellent microstructures, reduced segregations and low amounts of non-metallic inclusions. ^[33] Nevertheless further improvements to remove larger NMI or to change their chemical composition seem feasible by ESR.
+Results in the study by Li et al.^[31] indicate that slags with 20-25% SiO2, with or without Al2O3, can be used to produce bearing steels with mullite-type inclusions.
+The remelting of roller bearing steels as described in the study by Randak et al.,^[32] showed significant advantages, especially in the amount of NMI.
+However, modern conventional steelmaking praxis results in excellent microstructures, reduced segregations, and low amounts of NMIs.^[33] Nevertheless, further improvements to remove larger NMI or to change their chemical composition seem feasible by ESR.

-With this work the effects of three different Al2O3 contents (0, 6 and 33%) during remelting of a roller bearing steel were investigated.
-Thereby, the changes in the chemical composition, especially aluminum, silicon, magnesium, oxygen and sulfur as well as corresponding changes in type, content and composition of the NMI were investigated and thermodynamically simulated.
-Additional results on the size distribution of the NMI can be found in ref.
-[34].
+In this work, the effects of three different Al2O3 contents (0, 6% and 33%) during remelting of a roller bearing steel were investigated.
+Thereby, the changes in the chemical composition, especially aluminum, silicon, magnesium, oxygen, and sulfur as well as corresponding changes in type, content, and composition of the NMI were investigated and thermodynamically simulated.
+Additional results on the size distribution of the NMI can be found in the study by Schneider et al.^[34]

-2. Experimental
+2. Experimental Section

-All experiments described in this paper were performed on a laboratory scale ESR plant.
-Information on the plant configuration can be found in ref.
-[35].
+All experiments described in this article were conducted on a laboratory-scale ESR plant.
+Information on the plant configuration can be found in the study by Schneider et al.^[35]